Student Employment PacketYou'll find the downloadable student employment packet and information about online timesheets at the bottom of this webpage.

 You can also check the online listings on Handshake, the student employment app: Log in to MyPortal, open the Apps section and click on the tile for "De Anza Handshake Jobs and Internships."

-Student Pay Levels and Positions
+Student Pay Levels

 You will be required to show your Social Security Card as part of the employment process.